ileckfi/eXpansionPluginPack.github.io/docs/Introduction.md

 If you were not convinced in the power of DI until now, it's time to be.

-eXpansion is based on the [Symfony!](https://symfony.com/) framwork.
+eXpansion is based on the [Symfony!](https://symfony.com/) framework.
 And uses steeffeen's [Fancy Manialink's](https://github.com/steeffeen/FancyManiaLinks) to handle it's manialinks.